chuck2147/programming-training/lesson-3/plan.md

 - GitHub: Version Control Host (uses git)
 - VS Code
 - Git terms:
-  - Repo/Repository:
+  - Repo/Repository: Single code project
-  - Clone:
+  - Clone: Download a repository
-  - Commit:
+  - Commit: Checkpoint
     - Commit Messages
-  - Pull:
+  - Pull: Sync the changes from github to your computer
-  - Push:
+  - Push: Sync the changes from your computer to github
-  - Merge Conflict:
+  - Merge Conflict: When there are two different copies of code that you are trying to merge together, but they have changes that conflict with each other
-  - Branch:
+  - Branch: A sort of copy of the repository where you implement a feature, before you merge it into the main branch
 - GitHub terms:
-  - Pull Request/PR:
+  - Pull Request/PR: After you push a branch to github, you create a pull request so other people can review it and then so the code can get merged into the main branch.
-  - Review:
+  - Code Review: Looking at someone else's code so both people can understand and improve it
-    - Diff:
+    - Diff: Changes between two branches (or two commits)
     - Example: https://github.com/cloudfour/cloudfour.com-patterns/pull/716

 ## Assignment: Set up your computer and push your code to GitHub